htfy96/cpp-boilerplate/README.md

 ## Differences between `master` and v2
 - v2 is based on Ubuntu 18.04
+- v2 uses Conan instead of git submodule to manage dependencies
 - v2 uses g++-6/7 and clang++-6, while master uses g++-4.9/5 and clang++-3.8
 - v2 enforces minimal CMake version = 3.9, while master only enforces 3.1
 - v2 includes clang-tidy as an enforced check